 Q: How would you describe your style?

-A: Sureal ideas realized in a realistic way with a touch of humor.
+A: Sureal ideas realized in a realistic way with a touch of humor maybe.
 I can’t really say that I’ve decided what I want my style to look like.
 It becomes what it becomes, I just realize the ideas that come to my mind.

 Q: Does music play a role in your work?